 Contact Our Family Law Firm in Evanston, Chicago, Lake Forest and Oak Brook

 If you need to modify either your parental decision-making authority or parenting time agreement, or need a family law attorney to support you during the process, contact Stern Perkoski Mendez for a free consultation.
-We can be reached at (847) 868-9584 and can meet you at our offices in Evanston, Chicago, Lake Forest and Oakbrook Terrace, or at another location.
+We can be reached at (847) 868-9584 and can meet you at our offices in Evanston, Chicago, Lake Forest and Oak Brook, or at another location.